 I wrote!
 Reader NotesGo to section

-The donkey is peeping out.
-A widely used expression in Argentina, but, in reality, it is replicated in much of the world.
+The donkey is peeking out.
+An expression widely used in Argentina, but, in reality, it is replicated in much of the world.
 What does Rome have to do with it?

-In a meeting between friends, a work talk or a meeting with acquaintances, often the topic of conversation is centered on one person.
+In a meeting between friends , a work talk or a gathering with acquaintances, often the topic of conversation is focused on a person .
 Sometimes, speaking well, highlighting her virtues and remembering great anecdotes with her.
-Others, “taking out the leather”, focusing on defects and highlighting the negative of those who are being analyzed by us.
-And the weather changes, the air is cut off just by looking at it, is that , suddenly, this person, the protagonist of the conversation, has burst between us.
-And some of the speakers, to break the ice, say: “Speaking of Rome”, and there is no need for someone to complete it, it is a phrase that you already know what it refers to and for what purpose.
+Others, “pulling out the leather”, focusing on defects and highlighting the negative of who is being analyzed by us.
+And the weather changes , the air is cut off just by looking at it, Suddenly, that person, the protagonist of the conversation, broke into us .
+And some of the speakers, to break the ice, says: “Speaking of Rome,” and there is no need for anyone to complete it, it is a phrase that you already know what it refers to and for what purpose.

-When we are talking about someone and they unexpectedly arrive and join the conversation, it is very likely that someone will mention: “Speaking of Rome...”
-And, mentally, each one will complete the sentence with the inevitable complement: “... the donkey peeps out”.
+When we are talking about someone and this, unexpectedly, comes and joins the conversation, it is very likely that someone will mention: “Speaking of Rome...”.
+And, mentally, each will complete the phrase with the inevitable complement: “ ... the donkey looks out .”
 But what does the city of Rome have to do with a donkey?
 Why is Rome mentioned and not London?
 Why a donkey and not a fox?

-Thus, the phrase mutated in as many ways as the countries in which it spread.
-In Argentina, for example, we have adopted the figure of a donkey, as to end up belittling who we are referring to with the saying.
-In short, it would be: “Speaking of Rome, the donkey looks out”.
+Thus, the phrase mutated in as many ways as countries through which it spread.
+In Argentina, for example, we have adopted the figure of a donkey , as if to end up belittling who we are referring to the saying .
+In short, it would be: “Speaking of Rome, the donkey looks out.”